Supportkeyboard_arrow_right

 Why should I do a complete system calibration?

-Choosing a complete system calibration allows you to start using your force measurement solution out of the box.
+Choosing a complete system calibration allows you to start using your measurement solution out of the box.
 A system calibration creates a plug & play solution where all connectors, cables, and instrument settings are taken care of.

 What calibration service comes with my load cell or torque sensor?

-It depends on the type of force sensor and what is specified on its spec sheet.
+It depends on the type of sensor and what is specified on its spec sheet.
 Please refer to the sensor's spec sheet and look for the standard calibration specified and the loading direction (tension, compression, clockwise, counterclockwise) that is offered with the sensor.

 I lost my certificate.
 How do I retrieve the calibration data?